Manage access to sensitive data with Data Access Control

 PII,Sensitive, orRevenue.

-Drill in to any cell in the table for a detailed view where you can see the specific users or groups with access to each classification, or more detailed information about the properties in each classification.
+Drill into any cell in the table for a detailed view of the specific users or groups with access to each classification, or for more detailed information about the properties in each classification.

-Update user and group access from the Overview page, or navigate to Data to update any property classification.
+Update user and group access from the Overview page, or go to Data to update any property classification.

-Use the project switcher to see classifications for each project, and click Classify Data to open that project's tracking plan, where you can manually classify properties.
+Use the project switcher to view classifications for each project, and select Classify Data to open that project's tracking plan, where you can manually classify properties.

-To customize the error message that your internal users see when they try to access a restricted chart or cohort, click Customize Restricted Access Message.
-On the resulting modal, edit the error message and include any links to internal documentation that may be helpful.
+To customize the error message that your internal users see when they try to access a restricted chart or cohort, select Customize Restricted Access Message.
+On the resulting modal, edit the error message and include any links to internal documentation that might help.

 When you customize the restricted message, the message applies to your organization, not just the project.

-Users who navigate to a restricted chart or cohort have the option to contact an administrator in their organization to request access.
+Users who go to a restricted chart or cohort can contact an administrator in their organization to request access.
 Amplitude sends this request to all organization administrators.

 Turn off access request notifications

-Administrators can deselect the Someone requests access to a property classified by Data Access Controls notification in Personal Settings > Notifications to opt out of these notifications.
+Administrators can deselect the Someone requests access to a property classified by Data Access Controls notification in Personal Settings > Notifications to opt out.

 Exports and subscriptions

-DAC enforcement applies to all exports and subscriptions in Amplitude.
-This means:
+DAC enforcement applies to all exports and subscriptions in Amplitude:

-- If a user clicks Download Users from the microscope in a chart, the CSV export excludes properties with classifications they can't access.
+- If a user selects Download Users from the microscope in a chart, the CSV export excludes properties with classifications they can't access.

 - If a user tries to export a CSV from a dashboard, the export excludes charts they can't access.